YutaMoriJP/kantan-hooks-docs/docs/tutorial-basics/useMediaQuery.md

   const [isTablet, tabletResolved] = useMediaQuery(
     "(min-width:500px) and (max-width:900px)"
   );
   //client side apps don't need to worry about this.
-But if your app runs server side, then this checker is necessary. if (!mobileResolved) return null;
+But if your app uses server side rendering, then this checker is necessary. if (!mobileResolved) return null;
   if (isMobile)
     return (